-The PCAT is offered every year in January, July, September, October and November.
-We strongly encourage taking the PCAT prior to the January 2018 test dates.
-The 2017-2018 test dates are:
+The PCAT is offered in July, September, October, November, January, and February.
+We strongly encourage taking the PCAT prior to the February 2019 test dates.
+The 2018-2019 test dates are:

 Please visit the Pharmacy College Admission Test website for more information on registration deadlines.